AdaCore/spark2014/lrm/source/packages.rst

    ``constituent`` of that state abstraction shall be referenced in the Refined_Global aspect specification.

 #.
-The legality rules for External states described in
+The legality rules for :ref:`global-aspects` and External states described in
    :ref:`refined_external_states` also apply.

 .. centered:: **Verification Rules**